TugrulKaraaslan/finansal-analiz-sistemi/BRANCH_AUDIT.md

 Verified again: only 'main' remains after removing 'work'.
 Rechecked once more: 'main' is the sole branch.
 Revalidated on 2025-07-09 after fetching remote: only 'main' branch exists.
+Reaudited again on 2025-07-09: detected a stray `work` branch.
+It was removed to keep `main` as the sole branch.